Financial-Times/dotcom-page-kit/packages/anvil-server-asset-loader/readme.md

 })
 ```

-The asset loader provides several methods which can be used to locate assets on the file system and create URLs:
+The asset loader provides methods which can be used to locate assets on the file system and create URLs:

 ```js
 // Get the absolute file system path to an asset